 We want you to join our team! #HelpKidsAndFamilies

-The Office of Child Welfare, part of the Oregon Department of Human Services, is looking to for 16 (sixteen) dedicated and compassionate professionals to serve as Child Protective Service (CPS) Workers (Social Service Specialist 1).
+The Office of Child Welfare, part of the Oregon Department of Human Services, is looking for 2 (two) dedicated and compassionate professionals to serve as Child Protective Service (CPS) Workers (Social Service Specialist 1).
 You will be helping ensure that children are safe and protected.
 For more information on Child Welfare programs please click here.
-These positions may be located in Beaverton or Hillsboro.
+These positions are located in John Day, Oregon.

 This posting is open until a sufficient pool of applicants have been identified.
 The first review will consist of applications received by August 4, 2019, 11:59 pm and will be weekly thereafter.